EmergeTools/emerge-android/gradle-plugin/README.md

   apiToken.set(System.getenv("EMERGE_API_TOKEN"))

   vcs {
-    sha.set("..") // Optional, will be set automatically using Git information. baseSha.set("..") // Optional, will be set automatically using Git information. branchName.set("my-feature") // Optional, will be set automatically using Git information. prNumber.set("123")
+    // Optional, will be set automatically using Git information. sha.set("..")
+    // Optional, will be set automatically using Git information. baseSha.set("..")
+    // Optional, will be set automatically using Git information. branchName.set("my-feature")
+    prNumber.set("123")

     gitHub {
-      repoOwner.set("..") // Required for CI status checks (only if using GitHub) repoName.set("..") // Required for CI status checks (only if using GitHub) }
+      // Required for CI status checks (only if using GitHub) repoOwner.set("..")
+      // Required for CI status checks (only if using GitHub) repoName.set("..")
+    }

     gitLab {
-      projectId.set("..") // Required for CI status checks (only if using GitLab) }
+      // Required for CI status checks (only if using GitLab) projectId.set("..")
     }
+  }

   size {
-    tag.set("release") // Optional, defaults to 'release'
+    // Optional, defaults to 'release'
+    tag.set("release")
-    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()
+    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant name tag.setFromVariant()

-    enabled.set(true) // If size tasks/project configuration are enabled.
+    // If size tasks/project configuration are enabled. enabled.set(true)
   }

   performance {
-    projectPath.set(":perf") // Required for performance testing
+    // Required for performance testing
+    projectPath.set(":perf")

-    tag.set("release") // Optional, defaults to 'release'
+    // Optional, defaults to 'release'
+    tag.set("release")
     // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()

-    enabled.set(true) // If performance tasks/project configuration are enabled.
+    // If performance tasks/project configuration are enabled. enabled.set(true)
   }

   snapshots {
+    // Storage of locally generated snapshots
+    snapshotsStorageDirectory.set("/src/main/snapshots")
-    snapshotsStorageDirectory.set("/src/main/snapshots") // Storage of locally generated snapshots apiVersion.set(33) // Android API version to run snapshots on, must be 29, 31, 33 or 34.
+    // Android API version to run snapshots on, must be 29, 31, 33 or 34.
+    apiVersion.set(33)
+    // Include private previews in snapshot generation - defaults to true includePrivatePreviews.set(false)

     // Optional, snapshots use debug builds, we recommend using a separate tag. tag.set("snapshots")
-    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()
+    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant name tag.setFromVariant()

-    enabled.set(true) // If snapshot tasks/project configuration are enabled.
+    // If snapshot tasks/project configuration are enabled. enabled.set(true)
   }
 }
 ```